duncanldaho/tmux.conf/README.md

 # tmux.conf

 A tmux.conf with several status bar options.
+Uncomment the functions at the bottom of the left/right scripts to customize the status bar.
 Available status bar options:

 - IP address
 - CPU temperature
 - VPN connection